Data Protection Act

 Request for Information for Employment Purposes (including Individuals working with Children or Vulnerable people)

 If you are going to work as a paid employee or as a volunteer for an organisation and your work will bring you into contact with children or vulnerable adults you will be asked to apply for a Disclosure and Barring Service check.
 You must access the DBS website and follow their procedure.

 For all other employment, GMP does not provide PNC disclosures for employment vetting purposes.
 If you require a police check for employment purposes, please contact Disclosure Scotland on 0870 609 6006 or via their website www.disclosurescotland.co.uk or Access Northern Ireland on 0300 200 7888 or via their website http://www.dojni.gov.uk/accessni.

 The Subject Access form should not be used for:

 - Request for Information for the purposes of emigration, visas, work permits or residency in either Australia, Bahamas, Belgium, Canada, Chile, Kuwait, New Zealand, South Africa, Uruguay or United States of America

-Individuals requiring Police Certificates for the purpose of applications for emigration, visas or residency for a number of countries including, but not limited to Australia, Canada, New Zealand, South Africa, and the United States of America should download an application form via the Association of Chief Police Officers (ACPO) website following links to ACRO.
+Individuals requiring Police Certificates for the purpose of applications for emigration, visas or residency for a number of countries including, but not limited to Australia, Canada, New Zealand, South Africa, and the United States of America should download an application form on the ACRO website.
 However, it is your responsibility to confirm with the relevant Embassy, High Commission or requesting authority that a Police Certificate will be acceptable.

-Please note that this Certificate is processed entirely by the ACPO Criminal Records Office (ACRO) and applications should not be returned to Greater Manchester Police.
+Please note that this Certificate is processed entirely by the National Police Chief's Council (NPCC) Criminal Records Office (ACRO) and applications should not be returned to Greater Manchester Police.
 All submissions and enquiries relating to this process should be directed to ACRO, who can be contacted as follows:

 - Email: firstname.lastname@example.org